-Divers Recover a ‘Herculean’ Marble Head from the Antikythera Shipwreck
+Divers Recovered a ‘Herculean’ Marble Head from the Antikythera Shipwreck

-Until now most only associated the word “Antikythera” with an ancient computer.
-But that now will change, after Greek divers recovered a giant marble head from the world-renowned shipwreck.
+For a long time, most only associated the word “Antikythera” with an ancient computer.
+In 2020, that changed after Greek divers recovered a giant marble head from the world-renowned shipwreck.
 Discovered in 1900 by sponge divers off Point Glyphadia, on the Greek island of Antikythera, the so-called “Antikythera wreck” is a Roman-era ship dating from the second quarter of the first century BC.

 Moreover, in addition to two human teeth, encrusted in minerals and mollusks, the divers uncovered an enormous marble base from another statue, with the lower human limbs still attached.